bwsw/cloudstack-ui/config-guide.md

 ### VM Snapshots Limit

 Allows you to set the maximum number of VM snapshots.
+You can enable feature  like this``` "enable": true ```.
+By default, this feature is disabled.
+The minimum value for snapshots limit is 0.

 For example,

 ```
-"vmSnapLimit": 1
+"vmSnapLimit": {
+  "enable": false
+  "snapshotsLimit": 0
+}

 ```